paulipotter/paulipotter.github.io/index.md

 ---
 Hi there :wave: Thank you for being here!

-My name is Paula, and I'm a **DevOps Engineer** currently working at Covetrus.
-I'm a Python enthusiast and I _love_ Automating everything!
-In my free time, I love to pretend I'm good at embroidery and occasionally play guitar.
-Welcome again to my page!
+Hi, I'm Paula!
+I'm a **DevOps Engineer** and independent researcher.
+I'm passionate about automation and love using Python to make things easier.
+In my free time, I do research on the state of technology in developing countries in South America.
+I'm also an embroidery hobbyist and occasional guitar player.

 - Check my [work experience](/work).
 - You can also [download my resume](/MendezResume.pdf).